react-declarative/react-declarative-docs/docs/concepts/field-schema.md

----
-title: "Field schema: how TypedField[] defines your form"
+# Field schema: how TypedField[] defines your form
-description: "The TypedField array drives every form in react-declarative.
-Learn field properties, the name-to-data mapping, responsive columns, and TypeScript generics."
----

 Every form in react-declarative is driven by a single JavaScript array: `TypedField[]`.
 Instead of writing JSX for each input, you describe what you need as plain objects, and the `<One />` component renders the full UI from that description.
 This means your form logic lives in data you can inspect, transform, and reuse — not scattered across component trees.